 My first visit to Disney World was during the Flower & Garden Festival. ::sigh::

-Sure, Star Wars Land is exciting, but no need to wait - Disney still has a lot to offer in 2018.
-My tip: beat the 2019 crowds and enjoy a vacation this year, vacation elsewhere in 2019, and see Star Wars Land in 2020.
+Sure, Star Wars: Galaxy's Edge (aka Star Wars Land) is exciting, but no need to wait - Disney still has a lot to offer in 2018.
+My tip: beat the 2019 crowds and enjoy a Disney World vacation this year, vacation ELSEWHERE in 2019, and see Star Wars: Galaxy's Edge in 2020.